pifroggi/vs_colorfix/README.md

 # Color Fix functions for Vapoursynth

 For example for transfering colors from one source to another, or fixing color shift from AI upscaling/restoration models.
-Also knows as Color Transfer or Color Matching sometimes.
+Also known as Color Transfer or Color Matching sometimes.
 Example fixing colors after upscaling a DVD: https://imgsli.com/MjM5NzM5/0/2

 ### Requirements
 * [pytorch with cuda](https://pytorch.org/) *(optional, only for Wavelet Color Fix)*
 * `pip install numpy` *(optional, only for Wavelet Color Fix)*
+* [vszip](https://github.com/dnjulek/vapoursynth-zip) *(optional, speed boost for Average Color Fix)*

 ### Setup
 Put the `vs_colorfix.py` file into your vapoursynth scripts folder.
-Or install via pip: `pip install git+https://github.com/pifroggi/vs_colorfix.git`
+Or install via pip: `pip install -U git+https://github.com/pifroggi/vs_colorfix.git`

 <br />